mosaicml/examples/README.md

 opt = builders.build_optimizer(cfg.optimizer, model)
 ```

 with all the if-elif logic wrapped in this reusable function.
-You can easily extend these functions to include new options; e.g., to add an optimizer, you could extend `build_optimizer` in [common/builders.py](./examples/common/builders.py) to import and construct your optimizer.
+You can easily extend these functions to include new options; e.g., to add an optimizer, you could extend [`build_optimizer`](./examples/common/builders.py) to import and construct your optimizer.

 If you run into any issues extending the code, or just want to discuss an idea you have, please open an [issue](https://github.com/mosaicml/examples/issues/new) or join our [community Slack](https://join.slack.com/t/mosaicml-community/shared_invite/zt-1btms90mc-GipE2ufuPkKY0QBrmF3LSA)!